-There are many factors that can cause a respondent to abandon a videoask or fail to fill out your contact form (leading to lots of Human responses).
+There are many factors that can cause a respondent to abandon a videoask or fail to fill out your contact form (leading to lots of anonymous Human responses).

 Figuring out exactly why people are bouncing from your videoask will take a bit of experimenting and troubleshooting, but the first step is understanding where exactly they're getting stuck.

-A multi step videoask requires a respondent to complete each step before they can advance to the next one.
-Depending on your respondents' engagement, connectivity, or other factors they may not have the desire or ability to advance all the way through your videoask flow.
+A multi-step videoask requires a respondent to complete each step before they can advance to the next one.
+Depending on your respondents' engagement, connectivity, or other factors, they may not have the desire or ability to advance all the way through your videoask flow.

 Check the drop-off rate of your videoask

-Click Build to open your videoask builder.
+From your VideoAsk account, click Build to open your videoask builder.

 This will enable drop-off analysis inside the builder.
 Select the time frame for your analysis.

 Set a Warning threshold.